Demi Moore 'terrified' her daughter by cheating death during drug seizure

 "Everyone else was seeing my body flailing, my daughter terrified that she was gonna see me die right in front of her," Demi said of the incident.
 "Within me, I was in a place that was thinking, 'Wow, how did I get here.
 Isn't this interesting?'
 And then the next thought was, 'I wonder if I can get out.'"

-Explaining how she had come out of the drug daze, she added, "All of a sudden I was back in my body.
-I was being given a choice," revealing that while medically she may not have been close to death, she felt she was.
+Explaining how she had come out of the drug daze, she added, "all of a sudden I was back in my body.
+I was being given a choice," revealing that while medically she may not have been close to death, "emotionally" she felt she was.

 "Something had to give," the Ghost star went on to say how the terrifying moment convinced her to get help.
 "When you come up to those places you either go in or go out."